OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 - all simulators, with exception of PHY simulators, which are distinct executables.

-Calling the build_oai script with the -h option gives the list of all available options, but a process to simplify and check the requirements of all these options is ongoing.
-Check the table at the end of this page to know the status of `buid_oai` options which are not described hereafter.
+Calling the `build_oai` script with the -h option gives the list of all available options, but a process to simplify and check the requirements of all these options is on-going.
+Check the

+[table]: BUILD.md	"`build_oai` options"

+ at the end of this page to know the status of `buid_oai` options which are not described hereafter.